akfreed/CppSocketsXPlatform/UnitTest/README.md

 Windows: The Linux command should work now.
 Older versions of Python you had to use `easy_install -U pip`

-### Ninja
+### NMake

 Clang-tidy needs a `compile_commands.json` file from the build system.
 On Linux this is generated by Make during CMake config, so nothing extra is required.

-For Windows, you will need Ninja.
-MSVC does not generate a `compile_commands.json`, but Ninja does.
-Ninja can be installed with Chocolatey.
+For Windows, you will need NMake or Ninja.
+MSVC does not generate a `compile_commands.json`, but NMake does.
+NMake comes with Visual Studio.

-From a console running with administrative privileges, create a `build_ninja` folder and run `cmake .. -G Ninja`.
+Open Developer Command Prompt for VS with administrative privileges.
+Create a `build_nmake` folder and run `cmake .. -G "NMake Makefiles"`.
 It is not required to build, just configure CMake.
-Of course, if you don't care about using the Visual Studio IDE, you can use this folder as your main build tree if you want, building with `cmake --build . -j`
+Of course, if you don't care about using the Visual Studio IDE, you can use this folder as your main build tree if you want, building with `cmake --build .`

 An odd thing is that the console needs administrative privileges to create the shortcut to `compile_commands.json` in the source tree.
-You have four options: 1) run your prompt with admin privileges, 2) [set your repo folder's permissions to share](https://answers.microsoft.com/en-us/windows/forum/all/you-need-permission-to-perform-this-action-help/38dc9b82-522c-4bdd-a834-3fed96b78069), 3) manually copy the file from the build tree to the source tree, or 4) temporarily modify `.pre-commit-config.yaml` to call clang-tidy with the arg `-p=build_ninja`.
+You have four options: 1) run your prompt with admin privileges, 2) [set your repo folder's permissions to share](https://answers.microsoft.com/en-us/windows/forum/all/you-need-permission-to-perform-this-action-help/38dc9b82-522c-4bdd-a834-3fed96b78069), 3) manually copy the file from the build tree to the source tree, or 4) temporarily modify `.pre-commit-config.yaml` to call clang-tidy with the arg `-p=build_nmake`.

-If you re-run CMake on your Visual Studio build tree, you will need to re-run CMake on your Ninja build tree before you can run clang-tidy again.
+If you re-run CMake on your Visual Studio build tree, you will need to re-run CMake on your NMake build tree before you can run clang-tidy again.

-### Install tools
+### Installation

 #### Linux